essraahmed/essraahmed/README.md

 ## 📌 Pinned Repositories

-Show some ❤️ by starring some of my repositories and follow me on GitHub.
+Show some support by starring some of my repositories and follow me on GitHub.

 <a href="https://github.com/essraahmed/Data-Modeling-with-Postgres">